-There are six commandos that can be issued by the client to the Arduino server.
+There are seven commandos that can be issued by the client to the Arduino server.
 The first is help.
-This prints an explanation of all the other five commandos: get\nema, veto\off, veto\on, veto\60, quit:
+This prints an explanation of all the other six commandos: get_nema, get_status, veto off, veto on, veto 60, quit:

 '''

 fact@gate:~> telnet gps

 Trying 10.0.100.112...

 Connected to gps.fact.local.

 Escape character is '^]'.

 help

 -- GPS Clock Arduino Help --

 ---- Autor: Max Knoetig ----

 --- mknoetig@phys.ethz.ch --

 get_nema : get the last complete NEMA message

+get the status, veto_off, veto_60 or veto_on

 veto_off

 switch off veto

 veto_on

-: switch on veto
+switch on veto

+veto every pps to the full GPS UTC minute

 veto_60

-: veto every pps to the full GPS UTC minute
+close the connection

 quit

-close the connection

 '''

-Please note that the commando $veto\on$ activates the Veto and therefore disables the FACT GPS module.
-In return $veto\off$ lets every PPS UTC trigger through.
+Please note that the commando $veto_on$ activates the Veto and therefore disables the FACT GPS module.
+In return $veto_off$ lets every PPS UTC trigger through.